doctorfree/nvim-lazyman/README.md

 Once the `lazyman.sh` script has been downloaded and executed, subsequent Lazyman operations can be performed with the `lazyman` command found in `~/.local/bin/lazyman`.
 The manual page can be viewed with `man lazyman`.

-If you do not wish to use this automated installation and initialization method then manual installation and initialization is described below.
-Manual installation and initialization may be preferred by those who do not wish to upgrade Neovim to the latest version or by those who do not wish to use Homebrew.

 Neovim 0.9 and later users can use the `NVIM_APPNAME` environment variable to control where Neovim looks for its configuration.